-On October 30, 1982, Dominique Ellen Dunne was brutally strangled by her ex-boyfriend John Thomas Sweeney.
+On October 30, 1982, Dominique Ellen Dunne was brutally strangled by John Thomas Sweeney.
 He only served three and a half years for the crime.

 Despite the brutality of the crime committed against her, Dominique Dunne’s killer, John Thomas Sweeney, got only six years in prison.
 What’s more, Sweeney was hired as a head chef at an upscale restaurant in Santa Monica, California.
 And when her family campaigned for justice and founded a victim’s advocacy group, Sweeney himself claimed he was being “harassed” by the grieving family.

 This is the disturbing but true story of Dominique Dunne’s death — and what her family felt was justice denied.